 Institute of Animal Husbandry and Veterinary Medicine

 In the first half of the 1920s the stock-raising in the Transcaucasian countries was in a critical state, partly, there were no specialized institutions which could raise veterinary and animal breeding on a new level, protecting the population by controlling the zoonotic diseases, as well as work out and introduce new methods of controlling new infectious and non-infectious diseases, improve their breeding and productive abilities.
 Thus the time urgent requirement was to establish corresponding educational and scientific center.

-On June 28, 1928, the Transcaucasian Countries Committee of All-Union Central Executive Committee adopted a resolution to establish Transcaucasian Veterinary Institute in Yerevan.
-On July 12 of the same year the organizational committee, People’s Commissar on land management A. Yerznkyan was assigned the chairman, started its activity.
-On September 18, under the first resolution of the Institute, Professor B.G.
-Masino was assigned to the position of the director of the Institute, and on November 8 the Institute gala opening ceremony took place, at which the political and party leaders of Armenia were present: A. Khanjyan A. Mravyan, S. Kasyan, R. Dashtoyan and others.
-At the gala opening the resolution of Transcaucasian Countries Committee of AUCEC was announced on naming the Institute of Veterinary Transfederation.
+On June 28, 1928, the Transcaucasian Countries Committee of All-Union Central Executive Committee adopted a resolution to establish Transcaucasian Veterinary Institute in Yerevan, Professor B.G.
+Masino was assigned to the position of the director of the Institute, and on November 8 the Institute gala opening ceremony took place.
+The activity of the Institute started with 12 lecturers, including two professors and four assistants.

 Armenian Agricultural Academy, Armenian State Agrarian University, Armenian National Agrarian University